 The best tasting food, isn’t always the most expensive.

 I rather eat pork buns from a street cart in Taipei, than have the overpriced version at a chain restaurant.
 I don’t know, maybe I just don’t have “expensive” taste, but I prefer the food that we happen upon by chance, over the food that we made reservations for ahead of time.
 When it comes to pricey restaurants, in most cases you are paying for the experience.
 The lighting, the atmosphere, and the presentation.
 Don’t get me wrong, I do enjoy those aspects and I will pay for them on occasion, but when we come to the end of our trip and we are discussing which meal was our favorite, I never choose the most expensive.

 The world is big and my problems are small.

 Out of everything traveling has taught me, this is the big one.
-It's easy to get wrapped up in small problems.
-It's even easier to blow those small problems way out of proportion.
-I'm definitely guilty of doing this, but there is something about standing on the edge of the Cliffs of Moher or looking out over Paris from the top of the Eiffel Tower, that makes you feel so incredibly small.
-I don't mean this in a negative way at all and I realize that some problems are big, but it's amazing how all the little things that are stressing me out, just seem to melt away when I think of how big the world is.
+It’s easy to get wrapped up in small problems.
+It’s even easier to blow those small problems way out of proportion.
+I’m definitely guilty of doing this!
+But, there is something about standing on the edge of the Cliffs of Moher or looking out over Paris from the top of the Eiffel Tower, that makes you feel so incredibly small.
+I don’t mean this in a negative way at all.
+Some problems really are big, but it’s amazing how all the little things that are stressing me out, just seem to melt away when I think of how big the world is.

-I could probably write a book with the list of things I have learned through traveling and I hope to continue to do and learn more, but for now I will leave you with this.
-If you have not had the opportunity to get out of your comfort zone and experience a culture different than your own, then I highly suggest that you go for it!
-It doesn't have to be a different country.
+I could probably write a book about all that I have learned through traveling and I hope to continue to learn even more, but for now this is what I’ve got.
+If you haven’t had the opportunity to get out of your comfort zone and experience a culture different than your own, then go for it!
+It doesn’t have to be a different country.
 You can start small.
-Try visiting a region of your own country or continent that you have never been to before and really soak it in.
-Eat something you've never had before and participate in activities that you would have never tried.
-Don't wait.
+Visit a region of your own country or continent that you have never been to before and really soak it in.
+Eat something you’ve never had before and participate in activities that you would have never tried.
+Don’t wait.
 Go!